Campaigns and Charities

 Our local Community

-Our most recently nominated charity for funds raised at our monthly meetings is Carney's Community a social enterprise set up to support all young people, in particular those who’ve had adverse childhood experiences, face poverty, are in the care system, impacted by gun and knife crime, excluded from school or involved in the criminal justice system.
+Raffle monies have also been donated to Carney's Community a social enterprise set up to support all young people, in particular those who’ve had adverse childhood experiences, face poverty, are in the care system, impacted by gun and knife crime, excluded from school or involved in the criminal justice system.

 Climate Change

 Climate change is one of the biggest challenges we face, and it doesn’t affect everyone equally.
 In particular, women and people from minority ethnic backgrounds bear the brunt of climate impacts, yet are left out of the decisions meant to support them.
 Meanwhile, some voices are seeking to divide the public climate debate and put our crucial progress at risk.
+We are taking action on climate inequality and promoting public participation in climate solutions starting at a local level.

-End Violence Against Women and Girls
+End Violence Against Women and Girls - 16 days of activism against gender based violence

 Poppy appeals